 Chances are you already know that a healthy relationship takes a lot of work.
 It can be an all consuming effort.
-From the original attraction and everything that follows, cultivating a healthy relationship takes time and attention.
-While defining the universal “healthy relationship” is downright impossible, there are similarities that can be drawn.
-Read on to learn some of the more surprising facts about what contributes to a healthy relationship.
+From the original attraction to everything that follows, cultivating a healthy relationship takes time and attention.
+While defining a universal “healthy relationship” is downright impossible, there are similarities that can be drawn.
+Read on to learn some of the more surprising facts about what contributes to healthy relationships.

 1) They Talk About Sex, Baby

-It should come as no surprise that sex is an important part of a healthy relationship.
-And while you don’t need to be spending every night getting busy, you are your partner do need to foster feelings of intimacy and affection in a mutually beneficial way.
-Start a conversation with your partner to find out how often you might like to have sex, and then revisit this conversation on a regular basis.
+It should come as no surprise that sex is an important part of healthy relationships.
+And while you don’t need to be spending every night getting busy, you and your partner do need to foster feelings of intimacy and affection in a mutually beneficial way.
+Start a conversation with your partner to find out how often you might like to have sex and make sure you feel comfortable expressing your wants and needs – you can revisit this conversation on a regular basis.
 Did you know that sex actually lowers your blood pressure and improves your immune system?
 Sex is good for you!
+Almost everybody goes through a lull in their sex life at some point, don’t worry, we also provide counselling for sexual health.

 2) They Don’t Rush The Move In